 Site means the specific boundaries of the leased or owned property or specifically defined area of the wireless communication facility subject to review under this Section and any access or utility easements related to the site.
-For towers in the public rights-of-way, a site is limited to that area comprising the base of the structure and to associated transmission equipment located on the ground.
+For towers, base stations and alternative communication facilities in the public rights-of-way, a site is limited to that area comprising the base of the structure and to associated transmission equipment located on the ground.